Applying for a degree course

 Depending on your profile, you may be eligible for the DU Passerelle Inalco.

-For all other applications (excluding Masters), please contact the International Office directly at the following e-mail address: mob-in@inalco.fr
+For all other applications (excluding Masters), please contact the International Office directly at the following e-mail address: View e-mail

-- For the professional track courses, candidates must have a minimum level of C1 in French (+ minimum level B2 in English).
+For professional programs, candidates must demonstrate a minimum C1 level in French (and a minimum B2 level in English).

 Candidates must provide proof of their level of French by submitting one of the following certificates: